-While one day shopping for plants, Clarke noticed no other shoppers that looked like her and her family.
+While shopping for plants one day, Clarke noticed no other shoppers that looked like her and her family.
 Months later, when writing a blog post about plant life, Clarke discovered people of color owned no plant stores in Dallas.
 She set out to change that with the opening of The Plant Project and did so during a global pandemic.

 Clarke’s love for plants began in childhood with her relationship with her mom, grandmother, and family friend, Mr. Herman.
 Clarke learned to care for different plants and soil types from listening to Mr. Herman and watching her mother tend to the family’s plants.
 Those early lessons grew as Clarke began to love how plants made her feel and impacted her self-care.

 Clarke’s appreciation for plant life bloomed into an all-out desire for authenticity and community.
 Whether it was Clarke’s blogging with The Iman Project, creating farmhouse tables with husband Carlos, hosting flower arranging workshops as Bree’s Blooms, or sponsoring discussion groups centered on race and social justice, Clarke has remained consistent with her call to provide a safe space for people from diverse backgrounds to come together.

 The Plant Project is a response to the changes many of us experienced at the beginning of the Covid pandemic, continuing Clarke’s vision of growing plants and community.
 Housed in a neighborhood once settled by former enslaved Africans, the duplex on Routh Street honors a history that gentrification tried to obscure.